kubevela/kubevela/docs/en/rollout/appdeploy.md

 ---
-title: Multi-Cluster Application Deployment
+title: Multi-Cluster Deployment
 ---

-# Introduction
+## Introduction

 Modern application infrastructure involves multiple clusters to ensure high availability and maximize service throughput.
 In this section, we will introduce how to use KubeVela to achieve application deployment across multiple clusters with following features supported:
 - Rolling Upgrade: To continuously deploy apps requires to rollout in a safe manner which usually involves step by step rollout batches and analysis.
 - Traffic shifting: When rolling upgrade an app, it needs to split the traffic onto both the old and new revisions to verify the new version while preserving service availability.

-## AppDeployment CRD
+### AppDeployment

-The `AppDeployment` CRD has been provided to satisfy such requirements.
+The `AppDeployment` API in KubeVela is provided to satisfy such requirements.
 Here's an overview of the API:

 ```yaml
 apiVersion: core.oam.dev/v1beta1